icure/medtech-docs/sdks/how-to/how-to-authenticate-a-user/index.md

 ```typescript
 ```
-The MedTech API will automatically load the keys for that user from the local storage, but you can also pass them explicitly through the `.withCryptoStrategies` method of the builder.
+The MedTech API will automatically load the keys for that user from the local storage, but you can also pass them explicitly through the `withCryptoStrategies` method of the builder.

 :::info